MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-the-PowerShell-50-ISE.md

 ---

 # What&#39;s New in the Windows PowerShell ISE
-This topic explains the new and updated features that have been introduced in versions of Windows PowerShell Â® Integrated Scripting Environment (ISE).
+This topic explains the new and updated features that have been introduced in versions of Windows PowerShell  Integrated Scripting Environment (ISE).

 ## Feature description
 The Windows PowerShell ISE is a host application that enables you to write, run, and test scripts and modules in a graphical and intuitive environment.
 Key features such as syntax-coloring, tab completion, visual debugging, Unicode compliance, and context-sensitive Help provide a rich scripting experience.